 Structure and roles

 The SENCo leads the Learning Support team, and works alongside the Director of Transition, who leads transition support for students from primary schools.
 The inclusion team has a number of highly skilled and experienced teaching assistants, who impact hugely on the school experiences and lives of vulnerable young people.
 This support also includes students arriving with English as an additional language.

 A number of higher level teaching assistants have more specialist roles within the inclusion team.
 These include responsibilities for specialist dyslexia intervention, catch up literacy and numeracy intervention, emotional, social and mental health development, communication programmes and meeting sensory and physical needs.
 Senior teaching assistants assist with the management of the team and provide administrative support.

 Working alongside teachers, teaching assistants provide support for students within lessons, enabling progress in learning and inclusion with their peers.
-A range of extra provision is offered, which include the following:

 - specialist dyslexia programmes;

 - intensive literacy and numeracy catch-up programmes;

 - study support, which may include prior learning and consolidation and supported homework;

 - sensory exercise programmes with input from physiotherapists and occupational therapists;